Anurag14/Inflow-Prediction-Bhakra/README.md

 ```bash
 python LSTM/predict.py
 ```
 # Citations: If you use this code in your work.
-Please cite the paper [here](https://arxiv.org/abs/2109.04255)
+Please cite the papers [this](https://arxiv.org/abs/2109.04255) and [this](http://article.journalofwaterresources.com/pdf/ajwr-7-3-5.pdf)
 # Enjoy!